FREE SHIPPING ON ORDERS OVER $99

-If you're looking for a distinct flame pattern, an high heat output, or maximum fuel efficiency, then it's important to weigh your burner options.
+If you're looking for a distinct flame pattern, an high heat output, or maximum fuel efficiency, then it's important to weigh your fire pit burner options

 Burners are the main components used to burn the gas in a gas fire pit.
 They are typically made out of durable metal, like stainless steel and brass, into a hollow form with holes on the top.